-- Effective January 1, 2020, most businesses in Oregon are subject to a new .57% Corporate Activity Tax (CAT) on businesses with taxable commercial activity in excess of \$1 million, plus an additional tax of \$250. - See additional information regarding the CAT tax beginning on page 11. - Similar to the Federal deadlines, the deadline for filing W-2s and 1099s (that are reporting nonemployee compensation) with Oregon is January 31 this year.
-Other forms are generally due March 31. - Beginning January 1, 2022, employers located with the Metro District will be required to withhold tax for the new Metro Supportive Housing Services Tax for any employee that makes over \$200,000. - Beginning January 1, 2022, employers located within Multnomah County will be required to withhold taxes for the new Preschool For All Tax for any employee that makes over \$200,000. - Don't forget: All copies of 1099s and all W-2s must be electronically filed with Oregon, even if you're not required to electronically file them with federal authorities.
+- Effective January 1, 2020, most businesses in Oregon are subject to the .57% Corporate Activity Tax (CAT) on businesses with taxable commercial activity in excess of \$1 million, plus an additional tax of \$250. - See additional information regarding the CAT tax beginning on page 12. - Similar to the Federal deadlines, the deadline for filing W-2s and 1099s (that are reporting nonemployee compensation) with Oregon is January 31 this year.
+Other forms are generally due March 31. - Beginning January 1, 2022, employers located within the Metro District will be required to withhold tax for the new Metro Supportive Housing Services Tax for any employee who makes over \$200,000. - Beginning January 1, 2022, employers located within Multnomah County will be required to withhold taxes for the new Preschool For All Tax for any employee that makes over \$200,000. - Beginning January 1, 2023, "Paid Leave Oregon" went into effect.
+If you are a small employer with fewer than 25 employees you are not required to make payments, but you will still need to collect and submit your employees' contributions.
+Employees will start seeing a small deduction from their paychecks.
+It will not be more than 0.6% of gross wages.
+If your business employs 25 or more employees, you will participate and pay into the program.
+Employers and employees share the costs of the total 1% contribution on wages up to \$168,600 per employee, which means you will pay 40% of the contribution, and your employees will pay 60%. - Don't forget: All copies of 1099s and all W-2s must be electronically filed with Oregon, even if you're not required to electronically file them with federal authorities.
 There is no longer a minimum filing threshold for some forms.
 Failure to file electronically may land you with assessed penalties of up to \$25,000.